 |Bombay||Laccadive, Minicoy & Amindivi Islands|

 States and Union Territories Post-1956

-The demand for the creation of states based on the languages was one of the major reasons for India to have a number of states.
+The demand for the creation of states based on languages was one of the major reasons for India to have several states.
 Post-1956, India came up with 29 States and 7 Union Territories: